pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![State synchroner](img/putting.all.together.new.png)

--   Pravega clients are **Writers** and **Readers**.
+-   Pravega clients are Writers and Readers.
 Writers write Events into a Stream.
 Readers read Events from a Stream.
-Readers are grouped into **Reader Groups** to read from a Stream in parallel.
+Readers are grouped into ReaderGroups to read from a Stream in parallel.

--   The **Controller** is a server-side component that manages the control plane of Pravega.
+-   The Controller is a server-side component that manages the control plane of Pravega.
 Streams are created, updated and listed using the Controller API.

--   The **Pravega Server** is a server-side component that implements reads, writes and other data plane operations.
+-   The Pravega Server is a server-side component that implements reads, writes and other data plane operations.

--   **Streams** are the fundamental storage primitive in Pravega.
+-   Streams are the fundamental storage primitive in Pravega.
 Streams contain a set of data elements called Events.
 Events are appended to the “tail” of the Stream by Writers.
 Readers can read Events from anywhere in the Stream.

--   A Stream is partitioned into a set of **Stream Segments**.
+-   A Stream is partitioned into a set of Stream Segments.
 The number of Stream Segments in a Stream can change over time.
-Events are written into exactly one of the Stream Segments based on **Routing Key**.
-For any Reader Group reading a Stream, each Stream Segment is assigned to one Reader in that
+Events are written into exactly one of the Stream Segments based on Routing Key.
+For any ReaderGroup reading a Stream, each Stream Segment is assigned to one Reader in that
-    Reader Group.
+    ReaderGroup.

--   Each Stream Segment is stored in a combination of **Tier 1** and **Tier 2** storage.
+-   Each Stream Segment is stored in a combination of Tier 1 and Tier 2 storage.
     The tail of the Segment is stored in Tier 1 providing low latency reads and writes.
 The rest of the Segment is stored in Tier 2, providing high throughput read access with horizontal scalability and low cost.